-Steris (NYS: STE) came in under analyst estimates last quarter, but now have a chance to fix things this quarter.
-The company will unveil its latest earnings Tuesday.
-Steris is a provider of infection prevention and surgical products and services, focused mainly on the critical markets of healthcare, pharmaceuticals, and research.
+Investors are bracing for the worst and waiting to see if Steris (NYS: STE) will fall short of Wall Street forecasts for the third consecutive quarter.
+The company will unveil its latest earnings on Tuesday.
+Steris is a provider of infection prevention and surgical products and services, focused mainly on the critical markets of health care, pharmaceuticals, and research.

 What analysts say:

 Buy, sell, or hold?: The majority of analysts back Steris as a buy.
 But with 60% of analysts rating it a buy, Steris is still below the mean analyst rating of its nearest 10 competitors, which average 67.5% buys.
 Analysts don't like Steris as much as competitor Hill-Rom Holdings overall.
 Six out of eight analysts rate Hill-Rom Holdings a buy compared to three of five for Steris.